d-mo/TwistedEve/README.txt

 Introduction
 ===============
-Eve has the twisted habit of eavesdropping all communication between her friends, Bob and Alice.
-But she also hates being gossiped upon, so she wants to be able to edit any message sent between Bob and Alice on real time, in order to replace it with a more acceptable one.
+Eve has the twisted habit of eavesdropping all communication between her friends, Alice and Bob.
+But she also hates being gossiped upon, so she wants to be able to edit any message sent between Alice and Bob in real time, in order to replace it with a more acceptable one.

 TwistedEve is a tool that facilitates eavesdropping and man-in-the-middle attacks.

-Assuming that you are in a man-in-the-middle position between Bob and Alice, you should be able to redirect all traffic from Bob's client that's heading to Alice's server.
+Assuming that you are in a man-in-the-middle position between Alice and Bob, you should be able to redirect all traffic from Alice's client heading to Bob's server.
 Forward it to a port of your choice and start TwistedEve on that port.
 TwistedEve will act as a proxy, while logging all exchanged messages and providing you with a backdoor to intercept and optionally edit the content of the messages.